jburguete/swigs/README.md

 ====================

-SWIGS (Shallow Water in Irregular Geometries Simulator): a software to simulate transient or steady flows with solute transport in channels, channel networks and rivers.
+SWIGS (Shallow Water in Irregular Geometries Simulator): a software to simulate transient or steady flows with (or without) solute transport in channels, channel networks and rivers.

 AUTHORS
 -------